AndalYLP/rbxts-transformer-inline/README.md

 ### FileSymbolFormat [string]

-lets you add some things to the transform result
+lets you add some things to the transform result.

 #### `%l`